DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.

-All of the following mods in this category will be placed under this separator in the same order.

-I have decided to make patches modular, so it is faster and easier for me to check things inside.
-As mentioned before, that doesn't mean you can suddenly grab whichever you want from here and just use that.
+I have decided to make patches modular, so it is faster and easier for ME to check things inside and make needed changes.
+As mentioned before, that doesn't mean you can suddenly grab whichever patch you want from here and delete other ones.

 ### [TPF Dragon’s Edition - Patches](https://www.nexusmods.com/skyrimspecialedition/mods/51973)

-**Main files** - TPF Dragon’s Edition - New Content Patch

-**Main files** - TPF Dragon’s Edition - Landscape Patch

-**Main files** - TPF Dragon’s Edition - Apparel & Weapons Patch

-**Main files** - TPF Dragon's Editon - Gameplay Overhauls Patch

-**Main files** - TPF Dragon's Edition - New Content and Gameplay Overhauls Patch

-**Main files** - TPF Dragon’s Edition - Miscellaneous Patch

-**Main files** - TPF Dragon's Edition - New Content & Miscellaneous Patch

-**Main files** - TPF Dragon’s Edition - Appearance Patch

-**Main files** - TPF Dragon's Edition - New Content and Appearance Patch

-**Main files** - TPF Dragon’s Edition - NPC Overhauls Patch

-**Main files** - TPF Dragon’s Edition - New Content and NPC Overhauls Patch

-**Main files** - TPF Dragon's Edition - Gameplay Overhauls and NPC Overhauls Patch

-**Main files** - TPF Dragon's Edition - Appearance and NPC Overhauls Patch

-**Main files** - TPF Dragon’s Edition Patch
+**Main files** - TPF - Dragon’s Edition's Patches

 ---